madisoncarpenter27/SQL-Portfolio/README.md

    decisive factor for loan approval.
 Other attributes, such as creditworthiness, may carry more weight.
 **7.** The strong positive correlation (0.799) between the bank's assets and approved loan amounts indicates that the bank's financial strength enables it to offer larger loans to approved applicants.

+**Educational Finances in Alabama Analysis**
+The annual assessment of elementary and high school finances is conducted by the United States Census Bureau.
+This financial data has been arranged in two separate files: "districts.csv" for school districts and "alabama.csv" for the state of Alabama.
+This data spans the years 1993 to 2016.
+Initially, the dataset encompassed financial data from all 50 states and the District of Columbia.
+However, I narrowed down the dataset to focus exclusively on the state of Alabama and its corresponding school districts.
+I then performed data cleaning to address any irregularities in the naming conventions of school districts.
+Presented below are findings from my financial analysis.

+**1** The provided data showcases an increasing trend in the total revenue of Alabama schools from 1993 to 2016.
+This steady growth suggests a positive trajectory in funding over these years, which could signify an increased investment in education and improved resources for students.
+**2** The calculated percentages offer a breakdown of expenditure categories.
+The majority of funds are allocated to instruction and support services, highlighting a strong emphasis on essential educational functions.
+**3** The outcome suggests that 11 school districts in Alabama consistently have an average revenue exceeding $100,000.
+These districts likely have greater funding, which could improve educational programs and support for students.
+**4** The Mobile County School District achieved the highest total revenue in 2016, underscoring its potential to enhance student support services, professional development, school facilities, extracurricular activites, and much more.
+**5** Similarly, the Mobile County School District recorded the highest total expenditure in 2016.
+This indicates a significant investment in educational activities and resources to provide a well-rounded learning environment.
+**6** Moreover, the Mobile County School District recorded the highest enrollment in 2016.
+A larger enrollment attracts more funding but also demands increased expenditure to accommodate diverse educational needs.
+**7** Categorizing districts by enrollment reveals a trend.
+Larger districts seem to exhibit higher average revenue and expenditure, implying a potential correlation between student count and financial capability.